raymondjustus/Tsuro/Tsuro/Planning/board.md

   // Sends a given action from the Player to the Referee sendAction(action: Action): void;

-  // Updates the player's version of the board to match current one updateBoard(board: Board): void;
 }

 // The board's representation of a player